meilisearch/documentation/guides/advanced_guides/README.md

 - [Stop words](stop_words.md)
 - [Distinct](distinct.md)

-You can also read the following articles to understand how MeiliSearch works under the hood and better understand the algorithms used:
+To learn how MeiliSearch works under the hood and better understand the algorithms behind it, you can read the following articles:

 - [Asynchronous updates](asynchronous_updates.md)
 - [Prefix search](prefix.md)